 Nestled like an Irish Brigadoon in the Wicklow Mountains twenty miles south of Dublin, Glendalough preserves the remains of a settlement established by St. Kevin in the sixth century.

-Its buildings include a round tower, church, priest’s house, several high crosses, and a beehive-shaped hut, all dating from the eighth to twelfth centuries.
+The historic district at Glendalough includes a round tower, church, priest’s house, several high crosses, and a beehive-shaped hut, all dating from the eighth to twelfth centuries.

 Perhaps no other Celtic site gives as much of a sense for what the early monastic communities were like as Glendalough.

 Throughout this period, monasteries filled the role that parish churches would later claim, serving as the primary focus for worship, community, and religious instruction.

 These settlements often contained both men and women, lay and ordained.
 While they provided places of retreat from the bustle of the world, they were also intimately involved in the lives of local people in the community, filling the roles of hospital, school, guest house, and center for the arts as well as a place for worship and prayer.

 Like Iona in Scotland, Glendalough attracts growing numbers of pilgrims.
 Several retreat centers offer guided programs and rooms for solitary pilgrimages.
 A network of trails winds throughout the serene mountain valley, providing many places for prayer and contemplation.